Skip to content

 How do I get GPU access?

 Currently we have many public GPUs available to the MIT community on Satori and we are working on getting more on Engaging.
-You can request GPUs for your job by following this documentation.
+If you have access to a partition with GPUs (e.g., if your lab has purchased some), you can request GPUs for your job by following this documentation.

 If your lab would like to purchase GPUs to be hosted on Engaging, please contact orcd-help-engaging@mit.edu.